metakermit/generator-django-rest/README.md

   [fail nicely](https://github.com/metakermit/fail-nicely-django)
 - 🦄 modern JS – serve static files on */* using [django-spa][] & Whitenoise for
   [nice single-page apps][spa-frontend-on-heroku] using React / Angular2 / Vue…
-- ⛵️ self-sufficient - option to automatically set up a [create-react-app][] frontend for you with all the integration settings under the mantra *one app, one repo, one dyno*
+- ⛵️ monorepo - option to automatically set up a [create-react-app][] frontend for you in the same git repo with everything integrated under the mantra *one app, one repo, one dyno*
 - 📦 Heroku-friendly packaging – if you're using the built-in React frontend, `deploy.sh` minifies the frontend and packages it up with Django